How to write a freelance contract

 Staying IR35 compliant

 Where your end client is in the public sector or a medium or large-sized business in the private sector, they will be responsible for determining the status of your engagement.
-However, where you are engaged by a small company (as defined by the Companies Act), you have the responsibility and liability for your IR35 status and so it is even more important that your contractual terms correctly reflect the status of the engagement.
+However, where you are engaged by a small private sector company (as defined by the Companies Act), you have the responsibility and liability for your IR35 status and so it is even more important that your contractual terms correctly reflect the status of the engagement.

 Want to spend more time doing what you love?